 Avoiding the workplace irritant that causes your symptoms is critical.
-But that's easier said than done.
-Once you become sensitive to a substance, even tiny amounts of it may trigger asthma symptoms.
-As long as the substance is used in your workplace, it may still cause asthma symptoms even if you wear a mask or respirator.
-You may need medications to keep your symptoms under control and to prevent asthma attacks.
+However, once you become sensitive to a substance, tiny amounts may trigger asthma symptoms, even if you wear a mask or respirator.
+You may need medications to control your symptoms and prevent asthma attacks.

 Long-term control medications

-In most cases, these medications need to be taken every day.
+In most cases, these medications need to be taken daily.
 Types of long-term control medications include:

 - Theophylline.
 This is a daily pill that helps keep the airways open (bronchodilator).
 Theophylline (Theo-24, Elixophyllin, others) relaxes the muscles around the airways to make breathing easier.
 It's not used as often now as in past years because more-effective medications are available.

-Also called rescue medications, quick-relief medications are used as needed for rapid, short-term symptom relief during an asthma attack — or before exercise if your doctor recommends it.
+Also called rescue medications, these are used as needed for rapid, short-term symptom relief during an asthma attack — or before exercise if your doctor recommends it.
 Types of quick-relief medications include:

 - Short-acting beta agonists.
 These inhaled bronchodilator (brong-koh-DIE-lay-tur) medications can rapidly ease symptoms during an asthma attack.
 They include albuterol (ProAir HFA, Ventolin HFA, others), levalbuterol (Xopenex HFA) and pirbuterol (Maxair Autohaler).
 These medications act within minutes, and effects last several hours.

-- Ipratropium (Atrovent).
-Your doctor might prescribe this inhaled mediation for the immediate relief of your symptoms.
-Like other bronchodilators, ipratropium relaxes the airways, making it easier to breathe.
-Ipratropium is mostly used for emphysema and chronic bronchitis, but it's sometimes used to treat asthma attacks.
+- Ipratropium (Atrovent HFA).
+This bronchodilator is used mainly for emphysema and chronic bronchitis, but it's sometimes used to treat asthma attacks.

 - Oral and intravenous corticosteroids.
 These medications relieve airway inflammation caused by severe asthma.
 Examples include prednisone and methylprednisolone (Medrol).
-They can cause serious side effects, such as high blood pressure, weight gain and an increased risk of infection, when used long term, so they're only used to treat severe asthma symptoms on a short-term basis.
+When used long term, they can cause serious side effects, such as high blood pressure, weight gain and increased risk of infection, so they're used to treat severe asthma symptoms only on a short-term basis.